 In 2010, the U.S. Bureau of Labor Statistics (BLS) predicted that there would be little or no employment growth for title examiners, abstractors and searchers, through 2020.
 The BLS published a median annual salary of $41,970 for these professionals in 2012.

-Related to Certified Abstractor: Job Description, Duties and Education Requirements
+Related to Certified Abstractor: Job Description & Education Requirements

 - Recently Updated